Famous Landmarks in Greece to Visit in All 14 Greek Regions

 Kastoria’s famous mute swans, pelicans, mallard geese, and other water birds remain year-round.
 More species migrate here to nest and breed during the winter months.

 Another lakeside natural attraction is Spileo Drakou, Cave of the Dragon.
-It’s located on the peninsula, about 1.5 miles (2.5 km) beyond Kastoria Old Town.
+The Cave of the Dragon is located on the peninsula, about 1.5 miles (2.5 km) beyond Kastoria Old Town.

 Significantly large, the Dragon’s Cave has underground freshwater lakes, the only ones in Greece; bridges, halls, tunnels, and of course, countless stalactites and stalagmites.